 - Establish the maximum amount of downtime each business-critical function can endure.

-- Establish a plan to maintain operations while a normal business environment is restored.
+- Establish a plan to maintain operations while a standard business environment is restored.

-A business should talk to its separate departments and employees to create a clear understanding of what makes the organization work and how it can facilitate a seamless transition to a recovery and continuity solution.
-Detailed planning and sufficient technology resources can help an organization manage an unexpected interruption without accruing additional costs or penalties.
+A business should talk to its separate departments and employees to understand what makes the organization work and how it can facilitate a seamless transition to a recovery and continuity solution.
+Detailed planning and sufficient technology resources can help an organization manage an unexpected interruption without additional costs or penalties.